 Warren is an experienced senior leader and manager and has worked across the public sector locally and nationally in education, local government and for the NHS.
 Warren has delivered successful strategic projects and cultivated partnership; led and managed social care provision within a Children’s Services context; and has extensive experience of strategic commissioning and workforce development.

 Trust Board meetings

 To maintain openness and transparency, you can view our full schedule of Trust Governance meetings – including Members, Trust Board and Local Governing Body meetings

-Copies of all previous Trust Board Agendas and open papers can be found here
+Copies of all previous Trust Board Minutes can be found here

-Local Governing Body papers are published on the each schools’ website.
+Local Governing Body Minutes are published on the each schools’ website.

 Directors that have resigned